Playroll Blog

 Paying an employee in another country involves more than sending a salary payment.
 You need to follow the labor laws, tax rules, and payroll requirements in the country where the employee works.
 Here's a simple framework to guide you.

-• Choose Your Legal Payroll Route: Decide whether to use an Employer of Record, set up a local entity, work with a global payroll provider, or hire a contractor for short term, independent work.
+4. Select your legal payroll route: Decide whether to use an Employer of Record, set up a local entity, work with a global payroll provider, or hire a contractor for short-term, independent work.

-• Keep Clear Records: Maintain contracts, payslips, tax filings, and payroll reports in line with local recordkeeping requirements.
+6. Maintain proper records: Keep contracts, payslips, tax filings, and payroll reports in line with local recordkeeping requirements.

 For most companies hiring internationally for the first time, partnering with an Employer of Record is the fastest and lowest risk way to get started.

-What Are The Best Ways to Pay International Employees (Legally and Compliantly)?
+5 Best Ways to Pay International Employees, Legally and Compliantly

 Once you hire internationally, the big question becomes: what payroll methods can you use to pay global employees?
 The answer isn’t one-size-fits-all.
 It depends on your company’s size, how quickly you’re expanding, your budget, and how much compliance responsibility you’re prepared to take on.